 How Divorce Mediation Works

-Mediation is a process intended to facilitate cooperation and compromise so that couples can settle the various issues in their mesa divorce in a mutually agreeable manner.
+The divorce mediation process is intended to facilitate cooperation and compromise so that couples can settle the various issues in their mesa divorce in a mutually agreeable manner.
 A third-party mediator meets with you and your spouse to try to help you discuss various solutions and reach an agreement.
 Each spouse can–and often does–have an attorney representing them to help ensure their interests are protected.

 Though each mediation experience in Mesa can be different, the process generally involves the following:

-- The mediator will gather information regarding your family, marriage, and all of the issues that are relevant in your divorce.
+- The mediator will gather information regarding your family, marriage, and all of the issues that are relevant to your divorce.

 - The mediator will go over what you should expect from mediation and the specifics of how they run a mediation session.